fsfw-dresden/gitolite-manager-api/README.md

 # Sample API with FastAPI

 This is a lightweight Python API application built with FastAPI and uvicorn.
-It provides example POST and PUT endpoints with Swagger UI for testing.
+It is meant to allow anonymous users to create Gitolite repositories with open access in order to contribute OER materials for the learning portal.

 ## NixOS Setup